 - The deliverability report shows where potential problems are and gives a direct way of fixing them.
 If someone is missing an email address, mailing address, or both, select the tab then choose the name to add the missing information before generating statements.
 Keep records clean by encouraging people to give online, where you'll get their email address, or by adding an address and email address field on the donation envelope.

 - Select Create a new statement and follow the prompts on the screen to send your donors a statement.

 - Name your statement in a way that communicates the date range which it reports, as it is visible to both you and your donors.

 - The date range you select will include all donors who have successful donations received in the statement's date range.
-Although failed, refunded, or pending donations are visible in a donor's history, they aren't included in the statement.
+Although all donations are visible in a donor's history, failed, refunded, and ones that are in progress aren't included in the statement.

 Select Save to preview your statement.